-Some patients who experience chronic pain are unable to undergo an MRI scan either because they just finished surgery, contain medical devices in their bodies, or have particular disc abnormalities.
+Some patients who experience chronic pain are unable to undergo an MRI scan either because they just completed surgery, contain medical devices in their bodies, or have particular disc abnormalities.
 In these cases, they may be eligible for a myelography to help diagnose their pain.

 Myelography is a method of visualizing a patient’s spine by introducing a needle into the spinal canal.
 This needle injects a contrast material around the spinal cord itself.
 The doctor can then view the spine using fluoroscopy, which visualizes the contrast material, making the spinal cord and the surrounding nerve roots visible.
 This is not a still image.
 The doctor can observe the progressing visuals to find any abnormalities in structures that may be affected by pain.
 Computed tomography (CT) scans often follow a myelography to help define any perceived conditions.